sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

               Factory.class.getSimpleName(), classElement.getQualifiedName().toString()));
     }
 {% endhighlight %}
-We access the @Factory annotation and check if the id is not empty.
-We will throw an IllegalArgumentException.
+Here we access the @Factory annotation and check if the id is not empty.
+We will throw an IllegalArgumentException if id is empty.
 You may be confused now because previously we said that we are not throwing exceptions but rather use `Messager`.
 That's still correct.
 We throw an exception here internally and we will catch that one in `process()` as you will see later.
 We do that for two reasons:

  1. I want to demonstrate that you should still code like in any other java application.
 Throwing and catching exceptions is considered as good practice in java.
  2. If we want to print a message right from `FactoryAnnotatedClass` we also have to pass the `Messager` and as already mentioned in "Error Handling" (scroll up) the processor has to terminate successfully to make `Messager` print the error message.